Sunday, 16 March 2025

 yatra yajñe yayātes tu mahārāja sarasvatī / sarpiḥ payaś ca susrāva nāhuṣasya mahātmanaḥ //

-So, if we accept this story as source of this stanza, everything becomes clear, and the river 'flowing from the mountains to the sea', which should be obvious, can actually be a special remark about a time when the Sarasvatī had a perennial course, before 4.5 kya (2550 BCE) according to a recent study.
-Since Yayāti was at least 30 generations before Divodāsa, a contemporary of Vasiṣṭha and the old Rigveda where RV 7.95 belongs, who lived at the time of the drought around 2000 BCE, we can place Yayāti around 2600 BCE, if we consider him a historical figure.
+So, it seems that ghee and milk are just a poetical metaphor for the beneficial waters of the river.
+However, this does not deny that there is a specific reference to the ancient king Nāhuṣa, that was even connected with a Tīrtha, a pilgrimage site.
+In fact, it is the only occurrence in Ṛgveda of the singular of nāhuṣa, and in RV 10.63.1 we have the only occurrence of the singular of nahuṣyayayāter... nahuṣyasya, where it clearly indicates the patronymic of Yayāti.
+So, we can have here a reference to the fact that the river Sarasvatī was overflowing with water at the time of king Nāhuṣa, and the fact that it was 'flowing from the mountains to the sea', which should be obvious, can actually be a special remark about a time when the Sarasvatī had a perennial course, before 4.5 kya (2550 BCE) according to a recent study.
+Since Yayāti according to the Paurava genealogies was at least 30 generations before Divodāsa, a contemporary of Vasiṣṭha and the old Rigveda where RV 7.95 belongs, who lived at the time of the drought around 2000 BCE (see here), we can place Yayāti around 2600 BCE, if we consider him a historical figure.

-PS: I would like to thank VR Patil for his Note on the Rigvedic Verse “Rv-7.95,2” for inspiring this analysis: he is the first to my knowledge who suggested that this verse can refer to the ancient river in a previous condition: "in the present note, we shall restrict our discussion on a verse selected from the hymn Rv-7.95 dedicated to Saraswati wherein the Poet has brought out the pre-Rigvedic condition of the most celebrated river of Vedic People. [...]
+PS: I would like to thank VR Patil for his Note on the Rigvedic Verse “Rv-7.95,2” for inspiring this analysis: he is the first one to my knowledge who suggested that this verse can refer to the ancient river in a previous condition: "in the present note, we shall restrict our discussion on a verse selected from the hymn Rv-7.95 dedicated to Saraswati wherein the Poet has brought out the pre-Rigvedic condition of the most celebrated river of Vedic People. [...]
 As far as the term Nahusha/Nahusa is concerned, it is the name of the king who was the descendant of Royal Queen Ila, but lived during the pre-Rigvedic time, and ruled his kingdom from the town located on the bank of river Saraswati.
 The Poet in the above verse has made it clear that during the early part of Nahusha’s regime, as there was no rain deficiency (please refer to verse Rv-6.49,7 for the designation of river Saraswati as Paviravi Kanya or the child of Lightning which clearly indicates the rain dependency of river), Saraswati used to complete her natural journey from origin to Ocean.
 Subsequently, when Saraswati came under the influence of demon Vritra (personification of Drought), then the ancestors of Rigvedic Poets introduced a new warrior god Indra to slay Vritra.
 But the entry of Indra in the Vedic world was strongly opposed by Nahusha as he had full faith in Seven Adityas".

 No comments: